SodiumZH/NFF-Girls/docs_gameplay_en.md

 Give it 2-3 TNTs.
 There's 5s cooldown each TNT.
 (Do this without making it explode!)

 If the TNT condition is satisfied, the Creeper Girl will stop moving, start swelling for 4s  and generate tons of green-star and smoke particles.
 After this, it will make a **HUGE EXPLOSION** (Range 12, block-breaking).
-While it's swelling, you must stay no further than 8 blocks away from it (or it will be interrupted and you have to start from giving it TNTs).
+When it's swelling, you must stay no further than 8 blocks away from it (or it will be interrupted and you have to start from giving it TNTs).
 You must survive the explosion, and after that it's done.